jarmi-recio/TFM/ai4starsdating/README.md

-This folder contains the stars datasets and the scripts developed.
+This folder contains the stars datasets used and the scripts developed in this project.